cstarkjp/Langevin/docs/how-to-run.md

         git clone https://github.com/cstarkjp/Langevin.git

     This will create a folder called `Langevin/`.
-    We are going to use its subfolders `tests/`, `simulations/`, and `experiments/`.
+    We are going to use its subfolders `demos/`, `simulations/`, and `experiments/`.

 1. Elsewhere, out of this folder hierarchy, create your own "work" folder.
 Let's say you call it `MyDPLangevin/`.
 Copy the three subfolders into it.
-Your folder should now look like this:
+Your folder should now look something like this:

     ![](images/how_to_run1.jpg)